Gram's hands hiding her face, and smiling

 It’s not that the country should put aside its differences and come together: a horrible, stifling thought.
 It often seems, in the heat of Brexit rage, that ardent leavers and remainers have forgotten how normal it is for nations to be divided.
 “United” nations made up of people who agree about everything are fictions invented by authoritarian regimes.
 The point of democracies is not to … Continue reading “…manage the unhappiness of whoever feels they’ve lost out without resorting to civil war”

 5 Feb 2019 – 8:34 pm Photo on the left, my parents shortly after they married at the end of 1956, about 6 weeks before I was born.
 The photo on the right, my godfather with my parents at my baptism in March 1957, about 6 weeks after I was born.
-About the time I would have been being born in order to actually be … Continue reading “…try to imagine what it was like for my parents, and what they did and what the could have done differently.”
+About the time I would have been being born in order to actually be … Continue reading “…try to imagine what it was like for my parents, and what they did and what they could have done differently.”

 I’ve Got a [Paternity] Secret